captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

-Nobody likes the bringer of bad news.
+No one likes the bringer of bad news.

 ---

 ## DEMOPHILUS:
-As I listened, I could only think that this was some god’s doing
+I could only think that this was some god’s doing.

 ---